-There is only one known population and three historical locations.
+There are currently no known extant populations in New York.
 As a plant at the northern edge of its range, this sedge has likely always been rare in New York.
-The one known population only has 20 plants.
-Surveys in the lower Hudson Valley should target this plant to determine if more populations are present.
+Surveys in the lower Hudson Valley and the coastal islands should target this plant to determine if more populations are present.

-This sedge is at the northern edge of its range in southeastern New York.
+This sedge is at the northern edge of its range on the coastal plain.
 This area of New York is under extreme pressure from urbanization.
 One of the known historical populations from Kings County is believed extirpated.
-A new population was first discovered in the lower Hudson Valley in 1990.
-This population was probably overlooked in the past.
-Overall, long term trends are not very pronounced or clear but may be indicating that this sedge is declining in New York.
+Overall, long term trends show this species declining to the point that it cannot be found any longer in New York.

-There are no specific threats known for Carex striatula in New York but currently the only extant population in New York has fewer than 20 individuals present.
+There are no specific threats known for Carex striatula in New York.

-In New York this sedge is only known from Long Island north to the lower Hudson Valley.
+In New York this sedge is only known historically from Long Island and Staten Island.

 Carex striatula is an Eastern Gulf Coastal Plain and Gulf Coastal Plain species that does not commonly occur within glaciated territory or west of the Mississippi River.
 It ranges from the eastern third of Texas (Jones 1994), northeast through Tennessee, Kentucky and Long Island, New York and south to Florida and the Gulf states (Bryson 1980).
 It occurs much less commonly inland in the Piedmonts and Appalachian Mountains.
 There are no records for occurrences south of the United States/Mexico border, and Gaddy (1994) is very doubtful that is would occur any further south.